uoy-ads/hsds-data-catalogue-docs/docs/Portal_User_Guide/Section-4_Search_Filters.md

 In addition to the What, Where and When tools, there are a number of filters that each operate on a specific field in the metadata that can be used to refine the returned search results.

+The search results will automatically populate the filters with all the matching terms from the records found.
+For the Resource Type, Publisher and Country, the number of term matches will be the same as the number of records.
+For the Getty AAT subject, Original subject and Dating, the number of matching terms in these filters will exceed the total number of records since these will also include all the other terms found in these fields.
+Using the ‘Clear All Filters’ option (just below the text entry box) will revert the search results to the whole Catalogue, populating the filters will all the possible matching terms.

 ## Text entry
 The text entry looks for matching terms in key metadata fields so the returned results may be quite large in number and varied in subject matter, requiring further refinement.